awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/cloudwatch-logs.md

 ```

 The fields in an error message contain the following information:
-+ *applicationARN:* The Amazon Resource Name \(ARN\) of the generating application, for example: `arn:aws:kinesisanalytics:us-east-1:112233445566:application/sampleApp`
++ `applicationARN`: The Amazon Resource Name \(ARN\) of the generating application, for example: `arn:aws:kinesisanalytics:us-east-1:112233445566:application/sampleApp`
-+ *applicationVersionId:* The version of the application at the time the error was encountered\.
++ `applicationVersionId`: The version of the application at the time the error was encountered\.
 For more information, see [ApplicationDetail](API_ApplicationDetail.md)\.
-+ *messageType:* The message type\.
++ `messageType`: The message type\.
 Currently, this type can be only `ERROR`\.
-+ *message:* The details of the error, for example:
++ `message`: The details of the error, for example:

   ```
   There is a problem related to the configuration of your input.
 Please check that the resource exists, the role has the correct permissions to access the resource and that Kinesis Analytics can assume the role provided.
   ```
-+ *inputId:* ID associated with the application input\.
++ `inputId`: The ID associated with the application input\.
 This value is only present if this input is the cause of the error\.
-This value is not present if *referenceId* is present\.
+This value is not present if `referenceId` is present\.
 For more information, see [DescribeApplication](API_DescribeApplication.md)\.
-+ *referenceId:* ID associated with the application reference data source\.
++ `referenceId`: The ID associated with the application reference data source\.
 This value is only present if this source is the cause of the error\.
-This value is not present if *inputId* is present\.
+This value is not present if `inputId` is present\.
 For more information, see [DescribeApplication](API_DescribeApplication.md)\.
-+ *errorCode:* The identifier for the error\.
++ `errorCode`: The identifier for the error\.
 This ID is either `InputError` or `ReferenceDataError`\.
-+ *messageSchemaVersion:* A value that specifies the current message schema version, currently `1`\.
++ `messageSchemaVersion`: A value that specifies the current message schema version, currently `1`\.
 You can check this value to see if the error message schema has been updated\.

 ### Errors<a name="cloudwatch_errors_list"></a>

-The errors that might appear in CloudWatch logs for Amazon Kinesis Data Analytics include the following\.
+The errors that might appear in CloudWatch Logs for Amazon Kinesis Data Analytics include the following\.

 #### Resource Does Not Exist<a name="resource_does_not_exist"></a>

-If an ARN is specified for an Kinesis input stream that doesn't exist, but the ARN is syntactically correct, an error like the following is generated\.
+If an ARN is specified for a Kinesis input stream that doesn't exist, but the ARN is syntactically correct, an error like the following is generated\.

 ```
 {